- Author: Christopher Niesche

 Companies are starting to issue non-fungible tokens, or NFTs – a digital asset which confers a right to do something.
 Many tokens are confined to marketing efforts, but they are starting to be used more widely.
 Treasury Wine Estates last year created a token that gives the owner the right to a bottle from a barrel of the rare and prized wine, Penfolds Magill Cellar 3, vintage 2021.

-In the US Starbucks, Home Depot, Whole Foods and AT&T are all accepting crypto payments and Abrahams says this raises the question of how companies manage that and also how they manage the customers’ gains or losses they realise when they transact with their cryptocurrencies.
+In the US Starbucks, Home Depot, Whole Foods and AT&T are all accepting crypto payments and Abrahams says this raises the question of how companies manage that and how they manage the customers’ gains or losses when they transact with their cryptocurrencies.

-Abrahams cites figures that already there are US$2 trillion worthy of cryptocurrencies and 41 billion NFTs changed last year.
+Abrahams cites figures that already there are US$2 trillion worthy of cryptocurrencies and 41 billion NFTs.

 “Either you say that that all goes to zero in five years or you say that digital assets are a thing,” Abrahams says.
 “In which case if they’re a thing, you probably need to think about how engaged you become with it.
 Because the problem with digital assets and Web3 is it’s far more complicated than the original internet as a composition.